Wildsong/docker-arcgis-enterprise/web-adaptor/README.md

 find it.
 The following commands and scripts assume that Portal is running in a container called "portal-for-arcgis".

-Running in detached mode (as a daemon); as a convenience there is a script called startwa:
+Running in detached mode (as a daemon); as a convenience there is a script called "startwa":

     docker run -d --name web-adaptor \
         -p 80:8080 -p 443:8443  --net wildsong.lan \
         --link portal-for-arcgis:portal.localdomain \
-        geoceg/web-adaptor
+        web-adaptor

 Once the server is up you can connect to it via bash shell if you want.